 Tim has kindly offered to hold a brief open session at the site on Saturday morning (9/9) at 10am, for half an hour or so, to explain what has been found so far.

 Join author Win Morgan-Brewer talking informally about her new book Foley Street and River Voices’ Marsha O’Mahony on interviewing our elders.

 Tuesday September 5 at 7.30

 News & Views

 Reports on our latest activities, events and research.
-You can subscribe by email or Twitter below, and browse through blog postings by Month and Category.
+You can subscribe by email or Twitter below, and browse through blog postings by Category and by Date.